 Aircraft Maintenance Engine Runs: Engine runs for maintenance purposes may be performed at a Gate provided that the engine is not run above ground idle power.
-Engine runs on the West Ramp (Spots 50-60) and all RON Pads are strictly prohibited.
+All maintenance engine runs must acquire authorization from Airside Operations.
 Engine run-ups above ground idle for maintenance purposes may be performed at Taxiway A3 (Figure 2) or as designated by Airside Operations.
-All engine runs must have prior approval from Airside Operations and in some instances Aircraft Rescue and Firefighting personnel and equipment may be required to standby during the procedure.
+All engine runs must have a licensed pilot or certified Aircraft mechanic at the Aircraft controls and prior approval from Airside Operations.
+In some instances, SCAF personnel and equipment may be required to standby during the procedure.